Last Updated on 9 July, 2021 by Veronica

 The best time to visit Death Valley is in spring.
 It is when temperatures are friendlier, and the blossom of wild plants occurs.

 In summer, temperatures are overwhelming.
 It’s boiling, with temperatures ranging from 46 degrees to 56 degrees (120 – 134 F).
-Go well, equipped with sunscreen, a hat, and plenty of water.
+So go well, equipped with sunscreen, a hat, and plenty of water.
 On these dates, you’ll find fewer visitors.

 Winter is another perfect time to visit Death Valley.
 The temperature is nice and cools down at night.
 On US vacation dates, there are usually quite a lot of people making hiking trails.